BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 — E & E Cameron, Parksville

-5 Steps When Buying BC Land for Sale in a Rural Area
+5 Steps to Buying Land for Sale in Rural Areas

 People often purchase a home with some property or BC land for sale without knowing what to look for or do when the water supply consists of a private drilled well and septic system.
-Here are five aspects you need to think about before, during, and after your purchase:
+Here are five things to consider before, during, and after your purchase:

-Choosing the Best BC Real Estate Agent for You
+How to Choose the Best BC Real Estate Agent

 If you’ve always lived in a home connected to a municipal water source and are looking for BC land for sale, find a BC Real Estate agent with lots of experience in rural area properties.
 Real estate deals involving water wells and septic systems, among many other things, require an experienced real estate agent with this specialized knowledge.

-Non-disclosure when purchasing real estate with a water well should be expected in British Columbia, so it’s important to do your due diligence before signing with an agent or finalizing your purchase.
+In British Columbia, you should expect non-disclosure when buying real estate with a water well, so it’s crucial to conduct your due diligence before signing with an agent or completing your purchase.

 One way to identify a trustworthy agent is to ask if their service includes collecting the water samples personally, sending them to the lab, and delivering the reports.
 The answer should always be a quick and definite “NO.”